Skip to content

 Manual port publishing is intended for non-HTTP ports such as SSH or other TCP or UDP services.

-• HTTP exposure is handled through domains, not through manual public-port publishing
+• HTTP exposure is handled through routes, not through manual public-port publishing

 • only non-private, non-HTTP ports can be published or unpublished from this screen

-• after publishing, Wodby may need to redeploy the cluster ingress-nginx app before the public port becomes available
+• publishing or unpublishing a port may redeploy the cluster gateway app before the public port becomes available

 When a port is published, the dashboard shows the assigned public port.
-For SSHD services, it also shows ready-to-use ssh, sftp, and scp command examples based on the app instance main domain.
+For SSHD services, it also shows ready-to-use ssh, sftp, and scp command examples based on the app instance main route.

 If you plan to use published SSH ports, see SSH keys.